aamayzhang/crispat_iscp/README.md

     <img src="https://github.com/velten-group/crispat/blob/main/crispat_logo.png" alt="logo" width="200"/>
 </p>

+# crispat: CRISPR guide assignment tool
+This fork of the [crispat repo]([url](https://github.com/velten-group/crispat)) was prepared to perform guide calling on Illumina Single-Cell Prep (ISCP) samples processed by DRAGEN.

+It does the following:
+- Read in DRAGEN filtered matrix files from an DRAGEN output directory
+- Creates and reads in a .h5ad file (via scanpy)
+- Performs 2-component Gaussian-Gaussian mixture modeling on the gRNA counts
+- Outputs gRNA assignments for each cell barcode along with plots showing the fit of the model to the raw counts

-## Installation
+# Installation
 Clone this repository and then run `pip install .` inside of the crispat directory.

-# crispat: CRISPR guide assignment tool
-Pooled single-cell CRISPR screens are a powerful tool for systematically gaining new insights into the functional consequences of genetic perturbations in high-throughput analyses.
-To allow for meaningful downstream analyses and biological insights about gene regulatory mechanisms from single-cell CRISPR screen experiments a first crucial step is guide assignment, where cells are assigned to specific guides and corresponding genetic targets.
-For this, thresholds on the measured gRNA counts per cell are used to distinguish between background contamination and the actual guide presence in a cell.

-This fork of the crispat repo has been prepared specifically to perform guide calling on Illumina Single-Cell Prep (ISCP) samples processed by DRAGEN.
-It does the following

 ## Gaussian Mixture Model Implementation Details
 This fork is customized specifically for processing ISCP data and uses the across-cells implementation of the gaussian mixture model (GMM) with tied covariance, only including cells with nonzero gRNA counts `ga_gauss`.